 Possible health concerns with natural sweeteners

-So-called natural sweeteners are generally safe.
-But there's no health advantage to consuming any type of added sugar.
-And consuming too much added sugar, even natural sweeteners, can lead to health problems, such as tooth decay, poor nutrition, weight gain and increased triglycerides.
-Also, be aware that honey can contain small amounts of bacterial spores that can produce botulism toxin.
-Because of that, honey shouldn't be given to children younger than than 1 year old.
+Consuming too much added sugar, even natural sweeteners, can lead to health problems, such as tooth decay, weight gain, poor nutrition and increased triglycerides.
+Honey can contain small amounts of bacterial spores that can produce botulism toxin.
+Honey shouldn't be given to children younger than than 1 year old.

 When choosing sugar substitutes, it pays to be a savvy consumer.
-Get informed and look beyond the hype.
-While artificial sweeteners and sugar substitutes may help with weight management, they aren't a magic bullet and should be used only in moderation.
-If you use sugar substitutes to save calories, be careful not to eat higher calorie foods as a reward for the calories you saved.
+Artificial sweeteners and sugar substitutes can help with weight management.
+But they aren't a magic bullet and should be used only in moderation.

-Just because a food is marketed as sugar-free doesn't mean it's free of calories.
-If you eat too many sugar-free foods, you can still gain weight if they have other ingredients that contain calories.
-And remember that processed foods, which often contain sugar substitutes, generally don't offer the same health benefits as do whole foods, such as fruits and vegetables.
+Food marketed as sugar-free isn't calorie-free, so it can still cause weight gain.
+Keep in mind that processed foods, which often contain sugar substitutes, generally don't offer the same health benefits as whole foods, such as fruits and vegetables.